clazarom/doordash_lite_project/README.md

 - Internet: to retrieve the restaurants information, the phone needs a data connection.
 If not, the app will be stuck in the initial 'Splash' screen.

-## Future work

-An extra screen has been developed to show the stores in a map -- however, its functionality is still being built

 # Testing